erichilarysmithsr/CULAPSEWolfSDK/README.md

 then go into the folder and install the requirements

 ```
-cd free-dog-sdk
+cd CULAPSEWolf
 pip install -r requirements.txt
 ```

-## Configuration of the dog and the SDK
+## Configuration of the CULAPSEWolf and the SDK
 There are several configurations you can run.
-You can either run the script from any component inside the dog, or on an connected PC.
-It doesn't matter really, but you need to make sure to configure you dog accordingly and use the correct connection settings inside the SDK.
+You can either run the script from any component inside the CULAPSEWolf, or on an connected PC.
+It doesn't matter really, but you need to make sure to configure you CULAPSEWolf accordingly and use the correct connection settings inside the SDK.
-In our example we will connect the PC via WiFi to the Dogs Hotspot.
-Startup the dog and connect to the WiFi, the default Wifi password is of the Hotspot is 00000000
+In our example we will connect the PC via WiFi to the CULAPSEWolf Hotspot.
+Startup the CULAPSEWolf and connect to the WiFi, the default Wifi password is of the Hotspot is 00000000

-Now your PC should have the IP 192.168.12.14 and you should be able to reach the Dog via ping on 192.168.12.1.
+Now your PC should have the IP 192.168.12.14 and you should be able to reach the CULAPSEWolf via ping on 192.168.12.1.
 To run the Highlevel examples that is all what you need.

 #### Configure the connection
 Lets first take a look into the examples, they usually start with the imports and then they build an connection object like this: